Fejiro-eni/appendHTML.js/README.md

 this would only append a string not a dom element.

 So I decided to write a function to append strings as Html, hope you find this helpful...

+to use
+clone and link appendHTML.js to your document